 You can claim the payment if you have been furloughed, as long as you meet all the other qualifying criteria.

 How long do I have to claim?

 You can make a claim up to 42 days from your first day of self-isolation.

 Will I have to pay tax on my self-isolation support payment?

 Yes.
 If you are a taxpayer then the payment is taxable but is not subject to National Insurance contributions.
 HMRC will automatically collect tax from your pay through your tax code.
 If you are self-employed, you should report the payment on your 20/21 self-assessment tax return.

-Read the pdf self-isolation support payment privacy notice (107 KB) to find out how we will use your personal data to process your application.
+pdf Read the self-isolation support payment privacy notice (107 KB) to find out how we will use your personal data to process your application.

 Other financial support